By Kevin McKay, Manager – Cremation Division at Mid-States Recycling & Refining

 After calling two more funeral homes in her area and getting the same sort of responses, she called me to ask what the deal was.
 Why were these funeral homes so confidently saying things that just weren’t true?

 She knows gold and palladium have melting temperatures at close to 2,000 and 2,800 degrees F respectively, and then once they’re brought back to room temperature, they just harden.
 Precious metals don’t easily disintegrate.
 For example, the boiling point for gold is nearly 5,000 degrees F, and palladium is just under 4,000 degrees F – a temperature that a retort will never even come close to.
 The only metals that a crematory may come in contact with that will potentially disintegrate in the retort are zinc and mercury with boiling points of 1,660 and 674 degrees F. There are no two ways about it – dental prosthetics survive the cremation process and are in the cremated remains after the cremation process is complete.
+Click to see what dental prosthetics look like following a cremation.

 She called me because she realized we worked with crematories and knew from experience that we recycle precious metals from the dental profession.
 There was an obvious relationship.